 Definition of the user onboarding experience

-A user onboarding experience could be defined as the crucial process that starts when a user logs into a product for the first time, especially the SaaS (Software as a Service) products, and ends when they are fully acquainted and integrated with the product.
+A What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. experience could be defined as the crucial process that starts when a user logs into a product for the first time, especially the What is SaaS?
+SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
+The model… (Software as a Service) products, and ends when they are fully acquainted and integrated with the product.

 During the process, getting feedback from users and data of their experience is a priority.